ChristopherDavisUCI/UCI-Math-10-S22/_sources/Proj/ExtraTopics.md

 * [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/) provides a way to add interactivity to a Jupyter notebook, but not all of it works in Deepnote.

 ## State-of-the-art Machine Learning
-I don't have firsthand experience with these tools, but my understanding is that [XGBoost](https://xgboost.readthedocs.io/en/stable/python/index.html) and [LightGBM](https://lightgbm.readthedocs.io/en/latest/Python-Intro.html) are two of the most successful Machine Learning libraries for modern Machine Learning.
+I don't have firsthand experience with these tools, but my understanding is that [XGBoost](https://xgboost.readthedocs.io/en/stable/python/index.html) and [LightGBM](https://lightgbm.readthedocs.io/en/latest/Python-Intro.html) are two of the most successful libraries for modern Machine Learning.
 (For example, I think [Jeff Heaton](https://www.youtube.com/channel/UCR1-GEpyOPzT2AO4D_eifdw) mentioned in one of his YouTube videos that these are two of his go-to tools in Kaggle competitions.)
 Be sure to make sure they work in Deepnote before investigating too much.